pktrance/Spotify-Catalog-Insights/README.md

 ### 1. Mid-Size Label Advantage (Primary Finding)

 Mid-size independent labels (50-199 albums) achieve **59% higher average album popularity** (14.49 avg) compared to major labels (9.11 avg), despite significantly smaller catalogs.
 This suggests that focused artist development and niche genre specialization provide competitive advantages over volume-based catalog strategies.

-**Strategic Implication:** Independent labels should prioritize depth over breadth— concentrating resources on curating smaller rosters of artists within specific genres rather than attempting to compete with major labels through catalog expansion.
+**Strategic Implication:** Independent labels should prioritize depth over breadth—concentrating resources on curating smaller rosters of artists within specific genres rather than attempting to compete with major labels through catalog expansion.

 **Technical approach:** Grouped labels by catalog size and compared average album popularity across categories using SQL aggregations and Python analysis.

 ### 2. Platform Concentration Dynamics (Secondary Finding)

 The top 5% of artists (860 with 60+ popularity scores) achieve **4.3x higher per-album engagement** (33.5 avg popularity) compared to the remaining 95% (7.8 avg).
 This demonstrates the compounding advantage of established audience bases and algorithmic reinforcement.

 **Strategic Implication:** Emerging artists should focus on building dedicated niche audiences rather than pursuing broad mainstream appeal, as breakthrough success creates self-reinforcing momentum through platform algorithms and listener behavior.

 **Technical approach:** Grouped artists into popularity tiers and measured engagement differentials, controlling for catalog size and release type.

 ### 3. Album Composition Patterns

 Albums with 13-16 tracks show highest popularity (13.74 avg), revealing a non-linear relationship that contradicts the simple "shorter is better" hypothesis.
 EP albums (≤8 tracks) significantly underperform (6.46 avg), possibly due to promotional nature or emerging artist prevalence.

 **Observation:** High standard deviations across all categories indicate substantial within-group variation, suggesting album length is moderated by artist tier and genre conventions rather than being a universal success factor.

 ## Technical Highlights

 - Processed and merged **2M+ catalog records** across multiple normalized tables
 - Combined **SQL (PostgreSQL)** for data extraction and joins with **Python (Pandas)** for categorical grouping, aggregation, and visualization
 - Created multi-dimensional aggregations to reveal patterns across label size, artist tiers, and album composition
 - Filtered analysis to albums only (excluding singles/compilations) for methodological rigor
 - Built visualizations to communicate findings to non-technical stakeholders

 ## Strategic Recommendations

 > [!WARNING]
-> These recommendations extrapolate from observed patterns to potential business
-> applications.
-Implementation would require validation through additional research
+> These recommendations are based on trends observed in the data and interpret what they could imply for business strategy.
+Implementation would require validation through additional research.
-> and domain-specific context.

 ### For Independent Labels